What Is Audience Signal In Google Ads? (Simple Guide + Examples)

 If you want strict control, use targeting.
 If you want Google to learn faster, use signals.

 Google expands because it’s trying to find cheaper conversions and that’s the core of the cost‑intent strategy most advertisers overlook.
+This expansion also enables a broader reach, helping advertisers connect with a wider and more diverse audience.

 The Three Types of Audience Signals You Can Add (And Why They Matter)